prolific-ac/prolific-ac.github.com/_posts/2018-04-23-participant-star-march-2018.md

 <p>
 <b>P:</b> “Anything else you'd like to say?”
 <p>
-<b>A:</b> " really enjoy being a part of the Prolific AC platform; It's a great way to voice your opinion, or to provide data that could potentially benefit society as a whole."
+<b>A:</b> "I really enjoy being a part of the Prolific AC platform; It's a great way to voice your opinion, or to provide data that could potentially benefit society as a whole."
 <p>
 <p>